alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-08-adventures-in-the-terraform-dsl-part-iv-all-about-splats.md

 ]
 ```

-Note that the Terraform 0.12 docs now refer to this as the _legacy (attribute-only) splat expression_, where the splat is indicated by the sequence `.*`.
-It is considered to be deprecated:
+Note that the Terraform 0.12 docs now refer to this as the _legacy (attribute-only) splat expression_, where the splat is indicated by the sequence `.*`:

 > An older variant of the splat expression is available for compatibility with code written in older versions of the Terraform language.
 This is a less useful version of the splat expression, and should be avoided in new configurations.